DeadKennedyx/SneakySnicker/README.md

 #### Usage
 File should be where the script is running.

-1.Random generate your key and replace it on the script `openssl rand -hex 16` or `python3 -c "import secrets; print(secrets.token_hex(16))"`
+1. Random generate your key and replace it on the script

+`openssl rand -hex 16` or `python3 -c "import secrets; print(secrets.token_hex(16))"`

 2. Compile it.

 `gcc -o sneakysnicker sneakysnicker.c -lssl -lcrypto`

-2. Run it
+3. Run it

 `./sneakysnicker`